 Meet up with the team from Hooked on 1770 Adventure Tours and set sail for a day of reef fishing.
 With all your gear supplied and access to invaluable local knowledge, your only job is to cast a line or two and soak in the serenity.
 Reel in fish like Nannygai, Sweetlip, Cod, Cobia, Mackerel, Hussar and Parrot or take a shot at Red Emperor and Coral Trout.

 There are few better ways to end the day in Agnes Water then to watch the sunset from a comfy patch of beach or headland at 1770.
 The sunsets here are incredible, throwing brilliant shades of orange, pink and golden yellow across the water as the sun slips below the horizon.
-It's one of the few places on the East Coast you feel as though you're watching the sunset over water.
+It's one of the few places on the East Coast you feel as though you're watching the sunset over the water.

 Receive tailored Southern Great Barrier Reef specials and updates - direct to your inbox